Achiengy/QuizBoard/README.md

 * CSS - which was used to style the pages incuding the left aside navigation bar

-* Javascript-which was used to call functions to the HTML element
+* Javascript-which was used to call functions in HTML

 ## Licence